doctoral student at Department of Information Technology, Division of Scientific Computing

 I am a PhD student in Scientific Computing, with Gunilla Kreiss as advisor.

 I am interested in high-order numerical methods for time-dependent partial difference equations.
-In particular, I have been working on numerical simulation of wave propagations.
+In particular, I have been working on numerical methods for wave propagation problems.

-I have developed a high-order finite difference methods for acoustic wave propagations in heterogeneous media.
+Together with my advisor Gunilla Kreiss and her former PhD student Kristoffer Virta, we have developed a high-order finite difference method for acoustic wave propagation in heterogeneous media.
 Geometrical features such as curved boundaries and interfaces are resolved by curvilinear transformations.
-We use finite difference stencils satisfying a summation-by-parts (SBP) property to discretize the equation on the second order form, imposed boundary and interface conditions in a weak sense by penalty terms.
+We use finite difference stencils satisfying a summation-by-parts (SBP) property to discretize the equation in the second order form, and impose boundary and interface conditions in a weak sense by penalty terms.
+Non-conforming interfaces with hanging nodes are handled by an interpolation or a projection technique.
 The highlight of the developed scheme is that it is provably stable and high-order accurate.

-Recently, I have been working on an energy based discontinuous Galerkin method for an acoustic-elastic coupling problem.
+Recently, together with Daniel Appelö we have been working on an energy based discontinuous Galerkin method for an acoustic-elastic coupling problem.
 The method is energy stable, high-order accurate and very flexible with complex geometry.
-We are currently building a solver based on C and Fortran, and expect to complete the implementation in the spring of 2017.
+We are currently building a Fortran solver to demonstrate the effectiveness and robustness of the developed method.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.